gustavosbarroso/Solaris/README.md

 ## 🌎 Impact

-Solaris demonstrates how scientific modeling, engineering design, and maker-based prototyping can be combined to create accessible renewable-energy solutions with potential social impact.
+Solaris demonstrates how scientific modeling, engineering design, and maker-based prototyping can be combined to create accessible renewable-energy technologies with potential social impact.

+The project highlights the role of interdisciplinary collaboration in the development of sustainable engineering solutions.

 ---

 ## 📜 License

 This repository is distributed under the MIT License.